UMM-CSci-Systems/Command-line-introduction-pre-lab/README.md

 ## Demo screencasts

 To pull all these concepts together with a pretty direct connection to the first lab, we've created [a series of screencasts](https://www.youtube.com/playlist?list=PLSAR9qWL-3y7Z--_jF7KUMUwjCwPjjJCY) that illustrate the use of `git`, Github, and shell scripting with `bash`.
 You should watch those before the first lab if possible.
-There are a total of five videos:
+There are a total of six videos:

 - [ ] Part 1 (Github forking and `git` cloning) (18:32)
 - [ ] Part 2 (Testing with `bats`) (9:49)